ehippy/lowkey-site/.github/product-plan.md

 - Matched to partner’s traits, preferences, and context

 ### 📔 Reflection
-- Gentle daily or weekly journaling prompt
+- Gentle daily or weekly check-in prompt
-- Space to log connection “wins”
+- Space to log connection wins and struggles
-- No social features or streaks—just personal growth

-### 🧠 Offline-First
-- All data lives locally
-- Functions without a network connection
-- Optional cloud sync via LLM integration for smarter suggestions

-### 🧩 Partner Profile
+### 🧩 For partners and more
 - Simple setup: name, traits, love language, preferences
 - Drives personalization
+- Go further, connecting with parents, kids, and friends too

 ---